Keele Street Improvements

 Construction start: May 2021

-The Keele Street improvements will be completed in phases to minimize disruption to travellers.
+The Keele Street improvements have been completed in phases to minimize disruption to travellers.
 Improvements include:

 - Widening the roadway from four to six lanes, with on-street bicycle lanes